 - O Brother, Where Art Thou?: Governor Pappy O'Daniel.
 Corrupt, but in a self-interested, neutral way.
 Also, John Goodman plays a straighter, evil example, as a shady bible salesman/Klansman who beats the heroes senseless with a tree branch and steals their money.
 The Real Life Pappy O'Daniel is not an example, however.

-- Passion Fish: The John Sayles movie kinda-sorta averted this, or maybe deconstructed it.
+- The John Sayles movie Passion Fish kinda-sorta averts this, or maybe deconstructs it.
 A Fat, Sweaty Southerner in a White Suit shows up at one point, but he's the main character's gay cousin (who else wears a white suit nowadays?) and the two of them spend a delightful evening drinking heavily and trading family stories.

-- Boss Hogg, from The Dukes of Hazzard.
+- "Boss" Jefferson Davis Hogg, from The Dukes of Hazzard.
 Possibly the Trope Codifier.

 - Matlock: Ben Matlock has the suit, is a bit on the large side, and sweats a lot, but he's the protagonist and his clients are always innocent.
 He can be really terrifying when he harangues the witness though.

-- Mission: Impossible: Jake Morgan, the villain in "Bayou", is a fat, sweaty southern in a white suit who runs a white slavery ring.
+- Mission: Impossible: Jake Morgan, the villain in "Bayou", is a fat, sweaty southerner in a white suit who runs a white slavery ring.